hushidong/biblatex-gb7714-2015/README.md

         `\usepackage[backend=biber,style=gb7714-2015,gbpub=true]{biblatex}`

-    - add an option `gbnamefmt` for dealing name's CASE, option value = `uppercase` for gb7714 style or `lowercase` for gb7714 style with none case switch of names or `none` for standard style. this option is also for author year style.
+    - add an option `gbnamefmt` for dealing name's letter case, option value = `uppercase` for gb7714 style or `lowercase` for gb7714 style with no case switch of names or `none` for standard style. this option is also for author year style.

         `\usepackage[backend=biber,style=gb7714-2015,gbnamefmt=uppercase]{biblatex}`